pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< /learner-task >}}

 If you run your project now, you should see a blue enemy invader in the middle of the screen.
-This is because Pytch starts a Sprite off wearing its first costume.
+This is because Pytch starts a sprite off wearing its first costume.

 {{< learner-task >}}